-If you want to extend your time, to Stay Longer, we definitely recommend that!
+If you want to extend your time, to Stay Longer, we do recommend that!
 You'll find some fabulous places to settle down for the night.
 Some are Even Historic!

 Let's begin going through the streets of this old Wild West Arizona living history town.
-We'll find you some fun, some interesting, and some unforgettable things to do in Tombstone.
+We'll help you find some fun, some interesting, and some unforgettable things to do in Tombstone.
 So Park Your Car, or first go get settled into Your Lodging.
 Then start touring those Tombstone Arizona streets.

 The Main Action

 You probably arrived into town on Historic Highway 80.
 When into Tombstone proper, it's named Fremont Street.
 Back in the 1880s it was more a part of the main commercial district than now.
 Currently, the center of town is the corner of Allen Street and 5th Street.